student-ankitpandit/penny/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are always welcome!
 Feel free to check out the issues page if you'd like to help improve Penny.

----
-*✨ Note: This project is purely vibe coded.*